philiprbrenan/Ec2Console/README.md

-Starts a spot instance on Amazon Web Services (AWS) from your latest Amazon Machine Image (AMI) snap shot rather more conveniently than using the AWS EC2 console to repetitively perform this task.
+Starts a spot instance on Amazon Web Services (AWS) from your latest Amazon Machine Image (AMI) snap shot rather more conveniently than using the AWS EC2 console to perform this task.

 Offers a list of machine types of interest and their latest spot prices on which to run the latest AMI from which an instance can be started, snap shot